wp-plugins/underconstruction/readme.txt

 Sorry, I get a lot of questions.
 But visit the homepage for this plugin and leave me a comment.
 They go right to my inbox, and well I might not be able to for a few days, I promise I'll get back to you.

 == Changelog ==

+= 1.07 =
+* Fixed a bug where a warning could get emitted causing errors to be printed to the screen

 = 1.06 =
 * Added the ability to allow certain IP addresses to see the site